mattfreed/IDD-Fa18-Lab1/README.md

 ### 1. Blink the on-board LED

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**
+     Did not have to change any code at all from the given example

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**
+     Have to change the delay rates
 **c.
 What circuit element would you want to add to protect the board and external LED?**

-**d.
+     Would add a diode to prevent any unwanted surges **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

-**e.
+     10 milliseconds.
+Can output serial prints that say when it is on/off **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**